What is Chapter 7 Bankruptcy?

 The filing fee for a Chapter 7 is $358.00 which includes the court cost of $335.00, the credit counseling course that everyone must take when they file a bankruptcy case and we pull your credit report from the credit reporting agencies.
 The attorney fees in a Chapter 7 vary depending on the complexity of your case but you can expect to pay approximately $1,500.00.
 We offer a payment plan, so you can spread the payments out to make them affordable for you.

 To find out if we can assist you in the bankruptcy process, contact Burrow & Associates.
 Give us a call at (678) 323-2394 or request a consultation today.
-We are conveniently located in cities around the state of Georgia including Athens, Conyers, Duluth, Morrow and Kennesaw.
+We are conveniently located in cities around the state of Georgia including Athens, Conyers, Duluth, Morrow, Kennesaw, and Gainesville.